pawanpaudel93/arweave-archive/README.md

   bundlerUrl: 'https://node2.bundlr.network',
 }

-const archive = new Archive(jwk, options)
+const archiver = new ArweaveArchiver(jwk, options)
 ```

 ### Configuration

-The `Archive` class allows you to configure the following options:
+The `ArweaveArchiver` class allows you to configure the following options:

 - `gatewayUrl` (optional): The URL of the Arweave gateway to use for uploading and accessing archived webpages. (default: '<https://arweave.net>')
 - `bundlerUrl` (optional): The URL of the Arweave bundler to use for bundling and uploading archives. (default: '<https://node2.bundlr.network>')